freenas/freenas-docs/userguide/storage.rst

    is that there is no loss of redundancy during the resilver.

-If a spare drive port is not available, a drive can be replaced with a larger one using the instructions in :ref:`Replacing a Failed Drive`.
+If a spare drive port is not available, a drive can be replaced with a larger one using the instructions in :ref:`Replacing a Failed Disk`.
 This process is slow and places the system in a degraded state.
 Since a failure at this point could be disastrous, **do not attempt this method unless the system has a reliable backup.** Replace one drive at